cgeo/cgeo.github.io/send2cgeo.md

 # Send2cgeo

 Send2cgeo is a script available for Mozilla Firefox and Google Chrome browser.
-It allows you to send geocaches directly from your browser to c:geo on your phone.
+It allows you to send geocaches directly from your desktop browser to c:geo on your phone.

 [How to install send2cgeo](#how-to-install-send2cgeo)